hgallery/GeneralStats/README.md

 **This repository contains these files:**

 - ``ListSummary.java:`` This class is instantiated by giving it a list of numbers.
 It contains several statistic methods that are useful in many scenarios.
-The Lambda function in each method uses Java Stream and brings no side effects.

 - ``Main.java:`` This class has the public ```main``` method that is executable.
-It instantiates the ```ListSummary``` class, and calls to the statistic methods.
+It instantiates the ```ListSummary``` class, and calls to the statistics methods.

 **About Functional Programming:**